 The Dayton Development Coalition is a non-profit economic development organization and regional network partner for JobsOhio that works to attract and retain jobs in the Dayton region.
 They offer data, events, and targeted financial support to entrepreneurs and industry.

 The International Economic Development Council is a non-profit, non-partisan membership organization serving economic developers.
 The IEDC provides educational opportunities, analysis, and can improve decision-makers' responsiveness to economic development needs.
-One of their resources is a primer on economic development.

 Ohio’s professional association for economic developers, OEDA is a source of state economic development information for members, legislators, and policy makers.